Get the ArenaCoach Desktop App

 How often is this arena mistakes data updated?

 This article is updated from live data regularly.
-The mistake rankings, frequencies, and statistics reflect the current season's analyzed matches - not static numbers from a single snapshot.
+The mistake rankings, frequencies, and statistics reflect analyzed matches from the last 7 days - not static numbers from a single snapshot.
 As more players upload matches, the dataset grows and the rankings become more accurate.

 Does this data apply to all arena brackets?

-This analysis covers Solo Shuffle matches analyzed this season.
+This analysis covers Solo Shuffle matches analyzed in the last 7 days.
 The data is not segmented by rating bracket, so the frequencies represent averages across all analyzed matches.